mouhazba/hall_python/README.md

      - Uses decorators for certain methods as needed.

 ---
+## **Check Password Project**
+This project allows users to check if their passwords have been exposed in known data breaches by using the Pwned Passwords API.

+### **Key Features**

+-Validates password security against a database of leaked passwords.

+-Uses SHA-1 hashing to maintain password confidentiality.

+-Efficiently queries the API using the first 5 characters of the hashed password.

+-Simple command-line interface for quick checks.

+---

 ## **Goal 100_000 lines of code**
 This project lists project and files done with python and fix a goal of 100_000 lines of code to reach out like a beginner throught to get enjoy life's coding.